-The use of non approved bit/s or incorrect thickness of bit/s will entail elimination.
-Only snaffle bits having the following features are approved for use in Dressage.
-Snaffle bits shall be composed of:
+The use of non approved bit/s or incorrect thickness of bit/s will entail elimination Only snaffle bits having the following features are approved for use in Dressage.

-- a) metal or rigid plastic and may be covered with rubber or latex - b) metal and rubber (bits made only of rubber or rubber and chain not permitted) metal and synthetic material - c) the diameter of the mouthpiece is measured adjacent to the rings or the cheeksof the mouthpiece - a) snaffle bits shall be composed of metal or rigid plastic and may be covered with rubber or latex as per manufactured state - b) bits made solely of rubber (fully flexible) or rubber and chain, are not permitted - c) the diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece - d) forward curved bits are permitted but not with hanging cheeks and must have a joint (centrepiece must move) and can have fixed or loose rings - e) hanging cheeks (Baucher-type) are permitted but only when combined with a mouthpiece with a joint - d f) the minimum diameter of the mouthpiece is 10mm and for Young Horse competitions the minimum diameter of the mouthpiece is 14mm - eg) snaffles used for ponies must have a minimum diameter of 10mm - f h) mouthpieces may be the same thickness or tapered towards the centre or central joints - gi) there shall not be more than two joints in the mouthpiece - h j) double-jointed mouthpieces may have one 'roller', or rotating middle piece, in the centre section.

-Multiple 'rollers' are not permitted - +k) all parts coming into the horse's mouth shall be rounded, smooth and not ridged, sharp or corrugated
+- a) snaffle bits shall be composed of metal or rigid plastic and may be covered with rubber or latex as per manufactured state - b) bits made solely of rubber (fully flexible) or rubber and chain, are not permitted - c) the diameter of the mouthpiece is measured adjacent to the rings or the cheeks of the mouthpiece - d) forward curved bits are permitted but not with hanging cheeks and must have a joint (centrepiece must move) and can have fixed or loose rings - e) hanging cheeks (Baucher-type) are permitted but only when combined with a mouthpiece with a joint - f) the minimum diameter of the mouthpiece is 10mm and for Young Horse competitions the minimum diameter of the mouthpiece is 14mm - g) snaffles used for ponies must have a minimum diameter of 10mm - h) mouthpieces may be the same thickness or tapered towards the centre or central joints - i) there shall not be more than two joints in the mouthpiece - double-jointed mouthpieces may have one 'roller', or rotating middle piece, in the centre section.
+Multiple 'rollers' are not permitted - k) all parts coming into the horse's mouth shall be rounded, smooth and not ridged, sharp or corrugated